bytecodealliance/wasm-micro-runtime/test-tools/IoT-APP-Store-Demo/README.md

 ---
-description: "The related code of this example resides in directory {WAMR_DIR}/test-tools/IoT-APP-Store-Demo"
+description: "The related code/working directory of this example resides in directory {WAMR_DIR}/test-tools/IoT-APP-Store-Demo"
 ---
 # IoT Application Store
 Wasm application management portal for WAMR